mozilla-ai/agent-factory/docs/mcp-servers.md

 # MCP Servers

-*Last updated: 2025-07-30T00:26:43.537594+00:00*
+*Last updated: 2025-07-30T00:34:11.016623+00:00*
 *Test results: 9 working, 0 failed, 2 skipped out of 11 total servers*

-This page provides a list of Model Context Protocol (MCP) servers unders test for use with Agent Factory.
+This page provides a list of Model Context Protocol (MCP) servers configured for use with Agent Factory.
 These servers extend the capabilities of your AI agents by providing access to various services, APIs, and data sources.

 ## Server Status Legend

 - ✅ **Confirmed**: Server has been tested and confirmed working
-- ⏭️ **Skipped**: Server was skipped during the latest test
+- ⏭️ **Skipped**: Server was skipped during testing (Docker-based servers)
-- ❌ **Not Tested**: Server failed the latest test
+- ❌ **Failed**: Server failed the latest test

 ## Quick Reference Table